vladdeSV/my-mac/README.md

 # my-mac
 Showcase of my workplace MacBook Pro (15-inch, Mid 2015)

-![Paid][Paid] means the software requires a payment for continued usage.
+![Paid][Paid] the software requires a payment for continued usage.
 These come with a free trial.\
-![Upgrade][Upgrade] means the software has a paid upgrade, but does not require a payment for continued usage.\
+![Upgrade][Upgrade] the software has a paid upgrade, but does not require a payment for continued usage.\
-![Open-Source][Open-Source] means the software is open-source.
+![Open-Source][Open-Source] the software is open-source.

 [Paid]: /resource/paid.svg "Paid software"
 [Upgrade]: /resource/upgrade.svg "Free with upgrade"